JumpsecLabs/Developer.Handbook/README.md

 These languages' popularity is a significant advantage, as it ensures an abundance of resources for troubleshooting, learning, and community support online.
 This accessibility of information and support greatly facilitates problem-solving and innovation within our projects.
 Additionally, the widespread use of Python and Bash enhances our ability to recruit experienced professionals from the job market, ensuring that our team remains capable and adaptable.
 By focusing on these languages, we align our resources and efforts towards maximizing efficiency, collaboration, and the quality of our deliverables, ensuring that our team is well-equipped to meet the challenges and opportunities of our consultancy projects.

+## Exceptions
+There are engagements, such as deploying custom agents on client systems, in which it makes more sense to implement a native solution or Go version.
+These must be clearly labeled as an exception.

+The reason behind this is the lack of protection and efficiencies for Python based binaries.

+## General requirements

 Generally the following requirements apply to all languages used:

 - Code should be self-explanatory; external documentation should be minimal and employed only when absolutely necessary.